Magazine

 Is EB-5 repayment guaranteed?

 No, repayment is not guaranteed.
-The investment must remain "at risk," and repayment depends on the project's success.
+The investment must remain "at risk," and repayment depends on the project's financial success, job creation completion, and the terms outlined in the PPM.
+No EB-5 investment can legally offer a guaranteed return of principal.

-If the business plan concludes before the residency requirement is fulfilled, investors may need to redeploy their capital into another lawful commercial business activity.
+If the business plan concludes before the sustainment requirement is fulfilled, investors may need to have their capital redeployed into another lawful commercial business activity.
+The RIA's shorter two-year sustainment period has significantly reduced the likelihood of redeployment for post-RIA investors.

 How do USCIS delays affect the repayment process?